Cory Schlesinger

-Early years
+Early life

 Schlesinger was a two-time all-state selection at linebacker at Columbus High School, leading the team in tackles as a junior and senior.
 He also played fullback as a senior in 1990.
 For the season, he rushed for 1,514 yards and 23 touchdowns (including nine 100-yard games).
 He was named the Nebraska Defensive Player of the Year as a prep senior and played with a group of Nebraska football all-stars in the Down Under Bowl in Sydney, Australia following his senior season.

 He also won the 189-pound wrestling state championship twice during his prep career.

 College career

 Schlesinger was a two-year starter for the Nebraska Cornhuskers.
 As a junior, he was the 1993 Husker Co-Lifter-of-the-Year with linebacker Donta Jones.
 During that season he finished as the team's fifth-leading rusher with 48 carries for 193 yards and one touchdown.

 He earned All-Big Eight honorable mention honors in 1994 in a coaches poll and a Phillips 66 Academic All-Big Eight pick the same year.
 Schlesinger scored two fourth-quarter touchdowns in the 1995 Orange Bowl in a 24–17 win over the Miami Hurricanes as a senior to secure Nebraska's first national title under then-head coach Tom Osborne.

 He would finish second on the team in rushing in 1994 with 456 yards and four touchdowns including 7.2 yards-per-carry.